mmfalco/pan-cancer-analysis/README.md

 # pan-cancer-analysis
-In this repository are available all files and code which pan-cancer analysis was made with.
+This repository contains all the files and codes with which pan-cancer analysis was made.